Exploiting Unlabeled Data with Multiple Expert Teachers for Open Vocabulary Aerial Object Detection and Its Orientation Adaptation: Methodology

 \subsection{CLIP-Activated Student Teacher Framework}

-\textbf{Architecture Overview.} Fig. \ref{fig:framework} illustrates an overview of our CastDet framework, which consists of a student model and two teacher models: a localization teacher and an external teacher.
+\textbf{Architecture Overview.} Fig. \ref{fig:framework} illustrates the overview of our CastDet framework, which consists of a student model and two teacher models: a localization teacher and an external teacher.
 The student model is a two-stage object detection model (e.g., Faster R-CNN or Oriented RCNN) with a modified class-agnostic bounding box regression head ($\Phi_{\text{LOC}}$) and a semantic classifier ($\Phi_{\text{CLS}}$).
-It is trained on both labeled and unlabeled samples with pseudo boxes and category labels generated by the localization teacher and external teacher.
-The localization teacher is an exponential moving average (EMA) of the student model~\cite{tarvainen2017mean}, which can aggregate the history information during the training iterations to obtain better and stable representations, ensuring the quality of the pseudo-labels.
-During training, the localization teacher generates two sets of pseudo-labels for the unlabeled images, one for training the student model and another with pseudo boxes serve as input to the external teacher for the pseudo category label generation.
-The external teacher is a frozen RemoteCLIP model~\cite{liu2023remoteclip}, a vision-language fundamental model pre-trained on large-scale remote sensing image-text pairs, following the CLIP framework.
+It is trained on both labeled and unlabeled samples with pseudo boxes and category labels generated by the localization teacher model and external teacher model.
+The localization teacher model is an exponential moving average (EMA) of the student model~\cite{tarvainen2017mean}, which can aggregate the history information during the training iterations to obtain better and stable representations, ensuring the quality of the pseudo-labels.
+During training, the localization teacher model generates two sets of pseudo-labels for the unlabeled images, one is used for training the student model, and another serves as input to the external teacher model for generating pseudo category labels.
+The external teacher model is a frozen RemoteCLIP~\cite{liu2023remoteclip}, a vision-language fundamental model pre-trained on large-scale remote sensing image-text pairs, following the CLIP framework.
 It provides strong open-vocabulary classification ability by comparing the similarity between image and category embeddings.
-Additionally, a dynamic label queue is used to store the pseudo-labels generated by the external teacher, facilitating to maintain high-quality pseudo-labels and transfer data samples for the student model training.
+Additionally, a dynamic label queue is used to store the pseudo-labels generated by the external teacher model, facilitating to maintain high-quality pseudo-labels and transfer data samples for the student model training.